trevismurithi/react-cleaner/README.md

 ### File Scanning (qlean-scan)

 1. **File Discovery**: Recursively finds all `.tsx`, `.ts`, `.js`, and `.jsx` files in the specified directory
-2. **Caching**: Checks cache for previously scanned files.
-Files that haven't changed are skipped for faster performance
+2. **Cache Initialization**: Loads the dependency graph from cache (if available) or initializes a new empty graph
+3. **Incremental Scanning**:
+   - Calculates content hash (MD5) for each file
+   - Only processes files that have changed since the last scan (skips unchanged files for faster performance)
+   - Files are checked against cache using content hashing to determine if they need rebuilding
-3. **Import Extraction**: Parses files using Babel AST and extracts all import statements (only for changed files or cache misses)
+4. **Import Extraction**: Parses changed files using Babel AST and extracts all import statements
+5. **Dependency Graph Building**:
+   - Creates graph nodes for each file with metadata (hash, size, last modified time)
+   - Tracks bidirectional relationships: `imports` (what a file imports) and `importedBy` (what imports a file)
-4. **Module Resolution**: Uses enhanced-resolve to properly resolve import paths (supports path aliases like `@/` and `~/`)
+   - Resolves import paths using enhanced-resolve (supports path aliases like `@/` and `~/`)
-5. **Analysis**: Compares file paths with resolved import paths to identify unused files
+   - Builds complete dependency relationships between all files
+6. **Unused File Detection**: Identifies files with no incoming dependencies (`importedBy.size === 0`) as unused
-6. **Cache Update**: Saves scan results to cache for faster subsequent runs
+7. **Cache Persistence**: Saves the complete dependency graph to cache (`unused-check-cache.json`) for faster subsequent runs
-7. **Reporting**: Outputs the results in standard or table format based on your preferences
+8. **Reporting**: Outputs the results in standard or table format based on your preferences
-8. **Safe Deletion**: In dry run mode, shows what would be deleted without making changes.
+9. **Safe Deletion**: In dry run mode, shows what would be deleted without making changes.
 In normal mode, prompts for confirmation before deletion

 ### Image Scanning (qlean-image)